diku-dk/sml-tigr/README.md

 ## How do I program with TIGR?
 ![](./images/demo.gif)

-Here's an example Hello World program.
-For more information, just read [tigr.h](tigr.h) to see the APIs available.
+Here's an example Hello World program in C. For more information, just read [tigr.h](tigr.h) to see the APIs available.

 ```C
 #include "tigr.h"